 Madrid Hotels – Tips & Advice

-- Best Luxury Hotels in Madrid: Hotel Ritz Madrid (most luxurious) • URSO Hotel & Spa (best spa retreat) • Hotel Orfila (outstanding service) • Hotel Villa Magna (great for families) • Gran Meliá Palacio de los Duques (best romantic escape) • Posada del León de Oro Boutique Hotel (best boutique hotel) • Barceló Emperatriz (upscale local flair)
+- Best Luxury Hotels in Madrid: Four Seasons (location & luxury) • Mandarin Oriental Ritz (classic luxury) • URSO Hotel & Spa (best spa retreat) • Orfila (outstanding service) • Rosewood Villa Magna (great for families) • Palacio de los Duques (best romantic escape) • Posada del León de Oro Boutique Hotel (best boutique hotel) • Barceló Emperatriz (upscale local flair)

-- The best neighborhoods for visitors are Sol & Gran Vía (as central as it gets, walking distance to main attractions, great dining and shopping), La Latina & Lavapiés (great for tapas and nightlife, convenient for exploration of main sights), Chueca & Malasaña (best for bars, clubs and trendy restaurants, good transport connections), Huertas & Barrio Las Letras (closest to the “Golden Triangle” of art galleries, good dining options) and Salamanca (close to Retiro park, convenient for shopping and dining).
+- The best Madrid neighborhoods for visitors are Sol & Gran Vía (as central as it gets, walking distance to main attractions, great dining and shopping), La Latina & Lavapiés (great for tapas and nightlife, convenient for exploration of main sights), Chueca & Malasaña (best for bars, clubs and trendy restaurants, good transport connections), Huertas & Barrio Las Letras (closest to the “Golden Triangle” of art galleries, good dining options) and Salamanca (close to Retiro park, convenient for shopping and dining).

 - Smoking is still allowed in some Madrid hotels, so if you’re sensitive to tobacco smoke or smell, be sure to request a non-smoking room.
 Smoking is not allowed inside bars and restaurants, but people can still smoke on attached outdoor terraces.